Spencer Hospital Physical Therapists Now Certified in a New Treatment Called "Dry Needling"

 Since DN uses solid needles with rounded tips that are thin, they oftentimes move through the skin and muscles with little to no feeling.
 As the needle contacts a trigger point, people may describe a cramping sensation followed by a twitch response, which is the involuntary contraction that produces changes within the muscle.
 The needle is then removed and many people feel immediate partial or complete resolution of their symptoms.
 Soreness is common following dry needling.
 This is usually described as the type of soreness you would feel after lifting weights or performing an activity you haven’t done in a while.
 Drinking plenty of water, staying active, and using ice or heat typically resolves any soreness from DN within 24 hours.

-Spencer Hospital is pleased to have the area’s only practice where every Physical Therapist is certified in dry needling.
-We are able to offer this treatment at each of our locations at Spencer Hospital, Rehab@theClinic in the Spencer Medical Arts Building, Milford Family Care, and Sioux Rapids Family Care.
+Spencer Hospital is able to offer this treatment at each of our locations at Spencer Hospital, Rehab@theClinic in the Spencer Medical Arts Building, Milford Family Care, and Sioux Rapids Family Care.
 To find out if this treatment is right for you, please contact Spencer Hospital Rehabilitation Services at 712-264-6189.